Does Lala Kent Have A Married Boyfriend? James Kennedy Discusses Relationship With Lisa Vanderpump

 Lala Kent’s relationship has been a hot topic throughout the fifth season of Vanderpump Rules, despite her mystery man’s identity being kept secret.

-While several cast members of the show, including Stassi Schroeder, Jax Taylor and Katie Maloney, claim Kent’s unidentified boyfriend is actually married with children, she has insisted that he is not married and remained mum on their romance.
+While several cast members of the show, including Stassi Schroeder, Jax Taylor, and Katie Maloney, claim Kent’s unidentified boyfriend is actually married with children, she has insisted that he is not married and remained mum on their romance.

 Although Lala Kent is unwilling to identify her man at this point, her longtime friend and co-star, James Kennedy, was recently featured discussing their relationship with Lisa Vanderpump as cameras rolled at SUR Restaurant.